-Since its launch in Paris in December 2008, Global Zero has grown to include 300 world leaders and half a million citizens worldwide; hosted four Global Zero Summits and numerous regional conferences; built an international student movement with more than 175 campus chapters in 29 countries; produced an acclaimed documentary, Countdown to Zero, with the team behind An Inconvenient Truth; launched cutting-edge international campaigns in key countries; and produced compelling, high-production videos to reach millions of people worldwide with an empowering call to action.
+Since its launch in Paris in December 2008, Global Zero has grown to include 300 world leaders and hundreds of thousands of citizens worldwide; hosted four Global Zero Summits and numerous regional conferences; built an international student movement with more than 175 campus chapters in 29 countries; produced an acclaimed documentary, Countdown to Zero, with the team behind An Inconvenient Truth; launched cutting-edge international campaigns in key countries; and produced compelling, high-production videos to reach millions of people worldwide with an irresistible call to action.

-We have also released bold, prominently covered policy reports from four “blue-ribbon” Global Zero commissions, including: (1) the Global Zero Action Plan for the phased and verified elimination of nuclear weapons by 2030; (2) the World Spending on Nuclear Weapons Report, a groundbreaking analysis of the $1 trillion per decade cost of nuclear weapons globally; (3) the NATO-Russia Commission Report, outlining the process for the removal of all U.S. and Russian tactical nuclear weapons from the European continent; and (4) the U.S. Nuclear Policy Commission Report, calling for the United States and Russia to reduce their nuclear arsenals 80% to 900 total weapons each and pave the way for the first-in-history multilateral nuclear arms negotiations.
+We have released bold, prominently covered policy reports from “blue-ribbon” Global Zero commissions, including: (1) the Global Zero Action Plan for the phased and verified elimination of nuclear weapons by date certain; (2) the World Spending on Nuclear Weapons Report, a groundbreaking analysis of the $1 trillion per decade cost of nuclear weapons globally; (3) the NATO-Russia Commission Report, outlining a process for the removal of all U.S. and Russian tactical nuclear weapons from the European continent; and (4) the Nuclear Risk Reduction Commission Report, outlining steps nuclear-armed states can take to reduce the risk of nuclear use on the way to abolition.

-Senior political leaders around the world have endorsed Global Zero, with President Barack Obama declaring, “Global Zero will always have a partner in me and my administration.”
-Leading newspapers – including The New York Times, The Economist and the Financial Times – have backed Global Zero’s plan, the Financial Times concluding that, “Global Zero’s plan has shown the direction to be travelled; the world’s leaders must now start moving.”
+Senior political leaders around the world have endorsed Global Zero, with U.S. President Barack Obama declaring, “Global Zero will always have a partner in me and my administration.”
+Leading newspapers – including The New York Times, The Economist, and the Financial Times – have backed Global Zero’s plan, with the Financial Times concluding, “Global Zero’s plan has shown the direction to be travelled; the world’s leaders must now start moving.”